You can also download our demands as PDF.

 - Remove all-you-can-eat offer

-- Specify greenhouse gases of each dish
+- Indicate greenhouse gases of each dish

 Sources

-[2] Discount of 30%, under question “What is NATURATA doing to reduce food wastage?”: https://www.naturata.lu/en/faqs
+[2] 30% discount, under the question “What is NATURATA doing to reduce food waste?”: https://www.naturata.lu/de/faqs

 [3] “French Food Waste Law Changing How Grocery Stores Approach Excess Food”: https://www.npr.org/sections/thesalt/2018/02/24/586579455/french-food-waste-law-changing-how-grocery-stores-approach-excess-food